dotnet/designs/proposed/local-sdk-global-json.md

 The necessity of this property is questionable.
 The design includes it for completeness and understanding that the goal of some developers is complete isolation from machine state.
 As long as we're considering designs that embrace local deployment, it seemed sensible to extend the design to embrace _only_ local deployment.

 At the same time the motivation for this is much smaller.
 It would be reasonable to cut this from the design and consider it at a future time when the motivation is higher.

+### Best match or first match?
+This proposal is designed at giving global.json more control over how SDKs are found.
+If the global.json asked for a specific path to be considered and it has a matching SDK but a different SDK was chosen, that seems counter intuitive.
+Even in the case where the chosen SDK was _better_.
+This is a motivating scenario for CI where certainty around SDK is often more desirable than _better_.
+This is why the host discovery stops at first match vs. looking at all location and choosing the best match.

+Best match is a valid approach though.
+Can certainly see the argument for some customers wanting that.
+Feel like it cuts against the proposal a bit because it devalues `additionalPaths` a bit.
+If the resolver is switched to best match then feel like the need for `additionalPathsOnly` is much stronger.
+There would certainly be a customer segment that wanted to isolate from machine state in that case.

+The host resolver search stops at the first matching SDK.
+This proposal